mravendi/mravendi.github.io/_posts/tips_lr.md

 ```

 ### Learning Rate Schedules
-When training an ML, it is normal to see that the loss function drops quickly and then stops at a certain point or plateus.
+When training an ML, it is normal to see that the loss function drops quickly and then stops at a certain point or plateaus.
 In such situations, changing the learning rate
-can help the model to scape the plateu and continoue with it decline.
-In order to change the learning rate, learning rate schedules have been used either manually or automatically to take care of the learning rate.
-The process is that you monitor the loss value on the validation data and once it reaches a plateu, we usually descrease
-the learning rate by a factor of 2.
+can help the model to scape the plateau and continue with its decline.
+To change the learning rate, learning rate schedules have been used either manually or automatically to take care of the learning rate.
+The process is that we monitor the loss value on the validation data and once it reaches a plateau, we usually decrease the learning rate by a factor of 2.
 There are more varieties of learning rates that you can find on PyTorch website or real examples in my [book](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_1_sspa?crid=357W25TVH92GN&dchild=1&keywords=pytorch+computer+vision+cookbook&qid=1592800424&sprefix=pytocrch+comp%2Caps%2C201&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExTVlaS1VQVTQ5TUpMJmVuY3J5cHRlZElkPUEwMDc5NzE1U0xQVktER1FOVkMwJmVuY3J5cHRlZEFkSWQ9QTA4NDQ2ODFBN1pEOFhCN1dYUVAmd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl).

-In PyTorch it is very easy to define a learning rate schedule.
+In PyTorch, it is very easy to define a learning rate schedule.
 Here is a snippet:

 ```python
 from torch.optim.lr_scheduler import ReduceLROnPlateau